-In a study published in the National Library of Medicine, individuals may experience withdrawal symptoms during detox, such as nausea, vomiting, headaches, anxiety, depression, insomnia and cravings for alcohol.
+In a study published in the National Library of Medicine, individuals may experience withdrawal symptoms during detox, such as:

 Rehabilitation is the second step in recovery after completing detoxification and involves psychological therapy aimed at helping individuals understand why they became addicted in the first place, as well as developing strategies for relapse prevention.

 Rehab centers often provide group counseling sessions with other recovering addicts, as well as individual counseling sessions with a therapist who specializes in treating addiction disorders.